edinburgh-napier/set09121/lectures/lecture2.md

 ---

-# CMake
+# Summary

-- You will absolutely come to hate CMake...
-- BUT, it is used in many big software houses, such as EA. <!-- .element: class="fragment" -->
-- So... get used to it now, and make sure you understand the labs! <!-- .element: class="fragment" -->
+- Use git! commit often with small changes related to a feature
+- Pull before push!
+- Agree on a workflow in your team: use branching and optionally pull request
+- Make sure you know how to package your game for deployement
+- C++ is a low-level language that need to be compiled differently for each platform
+- CMake is the go-to tool for configuring a C++ project

 </textarea>
 </section>